In a nutshell: be prepared!

 4. Hats and gloves

 These are a must.
 Warm gloves and thick woolly hats.
 Please no baseball caps.
 Not if you’re fond of them anyway.
 Thanks to the wind, they’ll be gone from your head within nanoseconds of us accelerating outside the Victoria breakwater (that’s about seven minutes into the tour).
-And we don’t do “hat overboard” drills, unless you’re in them.
+We try to avoid “hat overboard” drills, unless you’re in them.
 And let’s not do that.
 It’s takes away from our whale time.
 It’s also way too much paperwork.

 5. Closed-toe shoes